zyw229/blog/blog/content/posts/macro003.md

 draft: false
 ---

-## Summary
+# Summary

 Since 2022, regional banks have been having a hard time.
 The introduction of the Bank Term Funding Program (BTFP) has tied banking sector stress tighter with overall market liquidity.
 In this article, we revisit several key metrics we've been watching since SVB failure to gauge the current stress level within the banking system.
-We also explore the various channels through which bank stress can affect market liquidity.
 Through analyzing past weeks' data, we try to project a path forward for regional banks, as well as market liquidity, for the coming months.

 ---

-## Bank stress
+# Bank stress

 77 days have passed since the SVB collapse, we have witnessed three relatively large banks failing (SVB, Signature Bank, First Republic Bank).
 It's probably an understatement to say that the regional bank sector is under stress.
 SVB and Signature suffered rapid bank runs, while First Republic was on life support for two months before slowly bleeding to death.